wordofwarning/wordofwarning.org/current/2017-autumnwinter/bannon/index.md

 #### Credits
 Created by Jo Bannon.<br>Dramaturg: Nic Green | Sound Design: Yas Clarke
-| Lighting Design: Jo Palmer<br>Commissioned + produced by In Between Time with Ovalhouse + Pink Fringe.
-Supported by Residence.
+| Lighting Design: Jo Palmer<br>Commissioned + produced by In Between Time with Ovalhouse + Pink Fringe.<br>Supported by Residence.
 Developed through Fuel's Jerwood Residencies at Cove Park which are supported by the Jerwood Charitable Foundation.<br>Image by Paul Blakemore.

 #### Websites
-<a href="http://jobannon.co.uk" target="_blank">jobannon.co.uk</a> | <a href="http://twitter.com/missjobannon" target="_blank">@missjobannon</a>
+<a href="http://www.jobannon.co.uk/Alba.html" target="_blank">jobannon.co.uk</a> | <a href="http://twitter.com/missjobannon" target="_blank">@missjobannon</a>

 #### WTF Wednesday ticketing policy at The Lowry
 Please note that as not everyone who reserves tickets uses them, to make sure we have a full house we send out more tickets than there are places.
 We do our best to get the numbers right, but unfortunately we occasionally have to disappoint people so please arrive early.
 However, where possible, if you do miss out we will try to get you in to another show at The Lowry that evening.